Metro by T-Mobile

-Metro by T-Mobile, formerly known as MetroPCS, and simply known as Metro, is an American prepaid wireless service provider and brand owned by T-Mobile US.
+Metro by T-Mobile, formerly known as MetroPCS, is an American prepaid wireless service provider and brand owned by T-Mobile US.
 It previously operated the fifth largest mobile telecommunications network in the United States using code-division multiple access (CDMA).
 In 2013, the carrier engaged in a reverse merger with T-Mobile US; post-merger, its services were merged under T-Mobile's UMTS and LTE network.
-Metro by T-Mobile competes primarily against AT&T's Cricket Wireless, EchoStar's Boost Mobile and Verizon's Visible as part of the wireless service provider brands.
-Metro by T-Mobile has twenty million subscribers as of 2021.
+Metro by T-Mobile had twenty million subscribers as of 2021.

 History

 Early history

 Metro was established in 1994 as General Wireless, Inc., by Roger Linquist and Malcolm Lorang.
 PCS referred to the industry term, Personal Communications Service.
 Its service was first launched in 2002.

 As of February 2005, MetroPCS had about 1.5 million subscribers in the country.
 At the time, the company operated through 21 licenses in Greater Miami, Tampa, Sarasota, New York City, San Francisco, Atlanta and Sacramento.
 The company expanded to the Dallas and Detroit areas later that year.

 On April 19, 2007, MetroPCS made its stock market debut.
 Its 50 million share IPO closed at $27.40, for a market cap of $8 billion.